anggamaulana/rabbitmq-wrapper/README.md

 ```
 go get github.com/anggamaulana/rabbitmq-wrapper
 ```
-or just copy the folder "rabbitmq" or "rabbitmq_sreadway" into your project, your choice
+or just copy the folder "rabbitmq" or "rabbitmq_streadway" into your project, your choice

 Example Consumer: